 For instance, if a new appliance is needed near the end of a rental agreement, the landlord may choose to replace it with the new renters in mind.
 However, sometimes a refrigerator or washer and dryer are not included in the rental.
 Then if a renter brings them in, they are the renter’s property to maintain.

-In the case of a much-needed basement, bathroom, or kitchen remodel, the property manager will coordinate the remodel with the tenant to get the work done.
+In the case of a much-needed basement, bathroom, or kitchen remodel, even a garage update the property manager will coordinate the remodel with the tenant to get the work done.
 But the Property Management Company should pay for the entire process.